Asthma

 • Pain in your upper teeth

-As many as 13 million people in the United States have nasal polyps.
-Most people who have them are between 40 and 60 years old.
-Nasal polyps are more common in males, but females who develop nasal polyps usually have more severe cases.1
+As many 4% of people in the United States have nasal polyps.
+They mainly affect adults over 20 years old and are uncommon in children under 10 years old.1 Nasal polyps are 2 times more common in males, but females who develop nasal polyps usually have more severe cases.2

 Experts don’t fully understand what causes nasal polyps.
 But they have found that certain conditions may play a part in developing nasal polyps.
 They include:

-• An increase in a type of immune cell called an eosinophil (ee-OH-sin-uh-fill)
+• An increase in a type of immune cell called an eosinophil [EE-oh-sin-oh-FILL]

-• Certain types of infections, especially a staph infection
+• Certain types of infections, especially a type of staph bacterial infection

 • History of allergies